QuaternionPi/Ninja-Community-College/Design.md

 ### Demon Classes
 - Demons grow in strength by consuming human souls
 - This can happen on the battlefield!
-- They follow the same base class structure of Ninjas and Cultists
 - Once demons reach the final level in their class they have two options
   - Become class-specific, powerful killing machine
   - Become a Demon Lord and leave the map, increasing demon aggression